MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureAclConfig.md

 # Remove-AzureAclConfig

 ## SYNOPSIS
-Removes an ACL configuration object from an azure_2 virtual machine configuration.
+Removes an ACL configuration object from an Azure virtual machine configuration.

 ## SYNTAX